 Corrugated Pipe: Pros and Cons for French Drains

-What is corrugated pipe and how does it work?
+What is corrugated pipe, and how does it work?

-A pipe with a circular cross-section known as a dual-walled pipe is a type of lightweight flexible piping usually employed in systems for the extraction or the movement of moisture within earth structures such as French drains.
+A pipe with a circular cross-section known as a dual-walled pipe is a type of lightweight flexible piping usually employed in systems for the extraction or the movement of moisture within earth structures, such as French drains.
 It is made of High-Density Polyethylene (HDPE), which, besides giving it strength, also makes it resistant to corrosion.
-The pipe has a contoured surface which allows it to bend while enabling the fitting of seamed expansion couplings on the pipe.
+The pipe has a contoured surface that allows it to bend while enabling the fitting of seamed expansion couplings on the pipe.
 This feature improves its utility for use in residential and landscape drainage systems.

 - Material Durability: Polyethylene (HDPE) has high resistance to chemicals and environmental effects, and is particularly resistant to wear and tear.
 These qualities make it suitable for use in drainage systems over long periods.

-- Internal Diameter: For standard French drains, it is common to have an internal diameter of between 4 to 8 inches which optimizes flow rate and remains handleable.
+- Internal Diameter: For standard French drains, it is common to have an internal diameter of between 4 to 8 inches, which optimizes flow rate and remains handleable.

 Advantages of using corrugated pipe in French drains